Origin of Chhau Dance

 Costumes of Chhau Dance

 The costumes of the Chhau performers are of various colours and designs.
-It mainly comprises of Pyjamas in deep green or yellow or red shade that is worn by the artistes playing the role of gods; whereas those playing the role of demons have on loose trousers of a deep black shade.
+It mainly comprises of Dhoti or Pyjamas in deep green or yellow or red shade that is worn by the artistes playing the role of Gods; whereas those playing the role of demons have on loose trousers of a deep black shade.
 Sometimes, stripes of contrasting colours are also used to make the costumes more attractive and different.
-The costumes for the upper part of the body are full of various designs.
-The costumes for the character of Goddess Kali
+The costumes for the upper part of the body is Kurta with full of various designs.
+Female dancers, or male dancers depicting female characters, are known to wear colourful sarees.
+A vast amount of costume jewellery is worn in the form of necklaces.
+The style and variety of the costume of the dancers largely depends on the characters being portrayed by them.
+Usually, there are three types of characters - Gods and Goddesses, Demons and Monsters, each with their distinct costumes and appearance.

 Performance of Chhau Dance

-Chhau dance is mostly performed in the open space or ground field during the night.
-The dancers take a bath and do Puja before performing this dance, in order to maintain the sacredness of dance as the characters in the dance are of gods.
-Generally, fire poles called Mashaal surround the dance arena, for the purpose of light.
-The masks generally used for Chhau are made up from the clay and paper.
+Chhau Dance is mostly performed in the open space or ground field during the night.
+The dancers take a bath and do a Puja before performing this dance, in order to maintain the sacredness of dance as the characters in the dance are of Gods.
+Generally, fire poles called ‘Mashaal’ surround the dance arena, for the purpose of light.
 In the performance of the Chhau, some of the characteristics of primitive ritualistic dances are noted.
 This is also seen through its vigour, style and musical accompaniment mainly with the drum.

 As it is compulsory for all the characters in the Chhau dance to wear masks, various body movements, including movements of the peaks of the masks are used to illustrate different moods.
 The mask movements show anger, while shoulder and chest movements indicate joy, depression and courage etc. Jumping in the air is another movement, which serves as a gesture of attack during the enactment of a war scene.